 Michigan State University – Sparty

 Sparty is the mascot of Michigan State University.
-Sparty is represented as a muscular male Spartan warrior/athlete dressed in stylized Greek costume.
-After they changed the name from “Aggies” to “Spartans” in 1925, it took a while since Sparty appeared.
-Its first appearance was in 1955 and was a papier-mâché Spartan.
-Sparty has even got 2 statues.
-During the week before the annual football game against the University of Michigan Wolverines, members of the marching band take turns each guarding the statue against vandalism by fans of the rival school.
-The tradition is “Sparty Watch”.
+Sparty is described as a muscular male Spartan warrior/athlete dressed in a Greek costume.
+After changing their name from “Aggies” to “Spartans” in 1925, it took some time before Sparty made an appearance.
+His first appearance was in 1955, and it was a Spartan papier-mâché.
+Sparty even received two statues.
+In the week leading up to the annual football game against the University of Michigan Wolverines, members of the band take turns guarding each statue against vandalism by fans of the rival school.
+This tradition is known as “Sparty Watch.”

 Stanford University – The Tree